Ethical Statement

 JeDEM follows the COPE (Committee on Publication Ethics) guidelines regarding scholarly code of conduct and complaints.
 You can find their specific guidelines for journal management here, and a general approach to publication ethics for the editorial office here.

-In the following, please find JeDEM's ethical guidelines with view to authorship, conflict of interest, extension or corrections of papers, complaints, research misconduct, and other important areas of research integrity.
+In the following, please find JeDEM's ethical guidelines regarding authorship, conflict of interest, extension or corrections of papers, complaints, research misconduct, and other important areas of research integrity.

 Authorship, affiliations and contributorship

-Authors submitting to JeDEM are responsible to give credit to those who substantially contributed to the work of a publication.
-A contribution to the work reported can be made in the form of conceptional work, design, writing, revision or review, data collection, analysis, or interpretation.
+Authors submitting to JeDEM are responsible for giving credit to those who substantially contributed to the work of a publication.
+Contributing to the work reported can be conceptual work, design, writing, revision or review, data collection, analysis, or interpretation.

-Authors and co-authors have to agree to the selection of the journal and to the submitted paper (and later to the final version).
+Authors and co-authors have to agree to the journal selection and the submitted paper (and later to the final version).

 Authors and co-authors are expected to take responsibility for the submitted content and any questions that may arise regarding the integrity of the published version.